Baku to host Bavaria-Azerbaijan business forum | News.az

 Baku to host Bavaria-Azerbaijan business forum

-The Bavaria-Azerbaijan Business Forum will be held on the occasion of the delegation’s visit under the direction of the Secretary of State in the Bavarian State
+On the occasion of the delegation visit under the direction of the Secretary of State in the Bavarian State Ministry of Economic Affairs and Media, Energy and Technology, Mr. Franz Josef Pschierer and the Bavarian companies in Azerbaijan, AHK Azerbaijan is organizing the Bavaria-Azerbaijan Business Forum on May 31, 2017 in Fairmont Hotel.

-The forum is organized as part of the delegation’s trip by Bavarian state officials and Bavarian companies to Azerbaijan in cooperation with the Bavarian Association for International Economic Relations (mbH), Trend reports.
+The forum is organized as part of the delegation trip by Bavarian state officials and Bavarian companies to Azerbaijan in cooperation with the Bavarian Association for International Economic Relations (mbH).

 News.Az